shabaz123/pico-eurocard/README.md

 # pico-eurocard

-This repository contains PCB Gerber files for a Pi Pico Eurocard Development Board.
+This repository contains PCB Gerber files and bill of materials for a Pi Pico Eurocard Development Board.

 License: Free for all non-commercial use.